Sedge-Enterprise/badge-board/README.md

 🧑‍💻 Contributing

-We welcome contributions from the Skunkworks community!
+We welcome contributions from the Sedge Enterprise community!

 Fork, branch, and open a PR: